2022-2027

 CIRCLE-HV informs the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Learning Agenda (PDF) and expands on several federally-funded efforts with Indigenous home visiting programs.
 These include evaluation technical assistance provided by the Tribal Home Visiting Evaluation Institute (TEI), co-creation of knowledge through the measurement development communities of learning of the Tribal Early Childhood Research Center (TRC), and the Multi-Site Implementation Evaluation of MIECHV Home Visiting with AIAN Families (MUSE).
 Through innovative projects, cross-site efforts, and an expanded population of focus, CIRCLE-HV represents the next step toward MIECHV-funded contribution of knowledge about home visiting in Indigenous communities.

 CIRCLE-HV includes active engagement with an array of Indigenous communities and programs funded through MIECHV and other sources, including federally recognized tribal nations, American Indian and Alaska Native (AIAN) communities, Native Hawaiians, U.S. Pacific territories, members of state-recognized tribes, urban Indian organizations, and tribal consortia.
 In addition to collaboration with these indigenous communities, CIRCLE-HV convenes and gathers input from a community expert group.
-This group is comprised of thought leaders and representatives from the home visiting and Indigenous human service and early childhood practice and research fields.
-CIRCLE-HV’s planning phase includes knowledge development, active engagement, and planning and infrastructure development for the future Research-Practice Partnerships and Cross-Site Study.
+This Expert Circle is comprised of thought leaders and representatives from the home visiting and Indigenous human service and early childhood practice and research fields.
+CIRCLE-HV’s planning phase included knowledge development to better understand Indigenous methodologies and rigorous research methods used to study home visiting in Indigenous settings.
+The study team also actively engaged key partners and developed infrastructure for the future Research-Practice Partnerships and Cross-Site Study.

-With the exercise of Optional Service Component 2, the study team will develop request for proposals for Research-Practice Partnerships and co-create a cross-site study with interested home visiting programs.
-Other activities include selection, support, and oversight of research-practice partnerships and collection, analysis, and reporting of cross-site study data.
+With the exercise of Optional Service Component 2, the study team developed a request for proposals for Research-Practice Partnerships and funded three innovative partnerships.
+The study team is also co-creating a cross-site study with interested home visiting programs.
+Ongoing activities include support, and oversight of research-practice partnerships and collection, analysis, and reporting of cross-site study data.
 At the conclusion of the project, the CIRCLE-HV team will report on its experience of initiating and sustaining research-practice collaborations (i.e., Research-Practice Partnerships and Cross-Site Study) to build evidence and understanding about home visiting in Indigenous communities.

 Points of contact: Nicole Denmark, Aleta Meyer, Rebecca Hjelm